bobdadada/cavag/docs/gaussbeam.md

 The above pictures can be obtained from the notebook [hermite_gaussian_beam.ipynb](_assets/example/hermite_gaussian_beam.ipynb ':ignore :class=download').

-### transformation of Hermite-Gaussian Modes
+### Transformation of Hermite-Gaussian Modes

-#### transformation by a thin lens
+#### Transformation by a thin lens

 !> Please note that the definition of the symbol here is slightly different from elsewhere.

 <div style="text-align:center"><img src="_assets/picture/model/model_gb_thin_lens.svg" alt="transformation of H-G by thin lens"></div>

-With the characteristics of Gaussian beams and the notation in the figure, we get
+With the characteristics of Hermite-Gaussian beams and the notation in the figure, we get
 $$
 \begin{aligned}
 &\omega = \omega_0\left[1+\left(\frac{\lambda s}{\pi{\omega_0}^2}\right)^2\right]^{1/2} \\